 Sea Salt- First of all, salt does not raise your blood pressure.
 What raises your blood pressure is an insufficient amount of minerals that normally hold water inside your cells.
 Given in conjunction with the correct minerals, salt will actually lower blood pressure to the correct levels.
 One or two glasses of salty water quickly regulates the heart-thumping of arrhythmia, halts asthma attacks as effectively as an inhaler, extracts excess acidity from cells (brain cells in particular) and the kidneys, protects against Alzheimers, acts as an antidepressant, prevents cancer, balances blood sugars and reduces the need for insulin.

-Sea Vegetables- Sea vegetables are high in iodine, and they also contain Vitamin K, folate, magnesium, calcium, iron and tryptophan.
+Sea Vegetables- Sea vegetables (the most common being kelp) are high in iodine, and they also contain Vitamin K, folate, magnesium, calcium, iron and tryptophan.
+But wait, that's not all.
+They contain an array of carotenoids, alkaloids and flavonoids.
 They inhibit the spread of certain fast-growing tumors, inhibit the synthesis of estrogen in fat cells (a major cause of cancer), prevent the enlargement of the thyroid gland (goiters), prevent certain types of birth defects, prevent diabetic heart disease and stroke.

 Seeds - Seeds (especially pumpkin seeds, sunflower seeds and flaxseeds) are power-packed with nutritional value, containing mega quantities of protein, iron, zinc, niacin, omega3 fatty acids, folic acid, fiber and vitamins.
 Some health benefits of eating seeds include protection against heart disease, breast cancer, diabetes, high blood pressure, arthritis, and cardiovascular disease.